 Will a new chair for sciatica pain make you more comfortable at work?
 Which chair should you choose for best results?
 This report is a follow-up article, provided by popular demand, to my original page about ergonomic chairs.
 A quality sciatica chair can be an expensive investment as a home-based treatment for back and leg pain.

 Many people are forced to sit for long hours every day due to their professional or personal responsibilities.
 Sitting sciatica is a very common symptomatic complaint and can make this seated time a living hell.
 Many people turn to specialized back pain chairs, hoping to find relief from their torturous agony.

 This discussion will go into greater detail about the variety of sciatica seating products which are available, as well as how well each might work to provide relief from sitting-related pain.

-Types of Chairs for Sciatica Pain
+Catalog of Chairs for Sciatica Pain

 Sciatica relief chairs fall into several categories.
 Here are some details on the most common types:

 Ergonomic office chairs should be used by anyone who sits regularly, pain or no pain.
-An ergonomic chair will make sitting more comfortable and will also help insure good posture while working at a desk or computer.
+An ergonomic chair will make sitting more comfortable and will also help ensure good posture while working at a desk or computer.
 However, even the best ergonomic chair is unlikely to cure chronic sciatica.
 If a chair can reduce the severity or duration of pain, it is already doing quite a lot.